bpaquet/pcap_tools/README.markdown

 * `req.time` : get the time where the request or response was captured

-For the response object, the following "Content-Encoding" type are honored :
+For the response object body, the following "Content-Encoding" type are honored :

 * gzip